 We are here for you

-Dr. Michael Rairigh has been practicing Audiology for approximately 13 years, and has worked in multiple clinical settings.
+Dr. Michael Rairigh has been an audiologist for approximately 13 years, and has worked in multiple clinical settings.
 He has worked in private practice, hospitals, schools, and alongside Ear, Nose, and Throat physicians to provide Audiologic care to infants and adult patients.
 He currently holds certification with the American Academy of Audiology, Academy of Doctors of Audiology, Pennsylvania Academy of Audiology, and the American Board of Audiology.
-Dr. Rairigh’s mission is to provide professional personalized care to each patient, and provide the care that everyone deserves.
+Dr. Rairigh’s mission is to provide professional, personalized care to each patient, and provide the audiologist care that everyone deserves.

-Most patients often ask why I chose the profession of Audiology.
+Most patients often ask why I chose the audiologist profession.
 I always knew I wanted to be in the healthcare field.
-Growing up with many hearing impaired family members who chose not to improve their communication through the use of hearing instruments was not only frustrating for those suffering from hearing loss, but also those who were trying to communicate with them.
-Choosing a profession that allowed the clinician to become more than just a patient’s doctor, but more like a family member was important to me.
-When I found Audiology it was a perfect fit.
+Growing up with many hearing-impaired family members who chose not to improve their communication through the use of hearing instruments was not only frustrating for those suffering from hearing loss, but also for those who were trying to communicate with them.
+Choosing a profession that allowed the clinician to become more than just a patient’s doctor but more like a family member was important to me.
+When I found the audiologist profession it was a perfect fit.